oscarcoleman/Y9dataScience/PRACTICAL_JOURNAL.md

 Worked on Activities A, in Google Classroom, learned about data science basics.

 ## Week 2
+### Monday
-Monday: I installed pandas on VS code, and ran the following code:
+I installed pandas on VS code, and ran the following code:
 ```
 import pandas as pd